 - Costs and payment plans.

 Make sure that you compare and then buy the data integration tool you require.
-There are many reviews and rating platforms for data integration tools which should be mutually compatible with the data warehouse and business intelligence tool.
+There are many reviews and rating platforms for data integration tools that should be mutually compatible with the data warehouse and business intelligence tool.

 Calculate Total Cost and ROI

 Modern cloud data warehouses promote savings of time, money, and labor.
 Compare your current data integration workflow with a different competition in the market.

 Perform a thorough audit and calculate the cost of your current data pipeline before investing in data integration activities.
 The costs you need to consider are costs of configuring and maintaining, opportunity costs incurred by failures, stoppages, and downtime.
 There will also be subscription costs for your data warehouse and BI tool.